Skip to main content

 Vermont Rail Plan

 Draft and final elements of the 2025 Rail Plan will be posted on this page.
 You will also find links to participate in the range of ways we’re telling the story and listening to you.
-The links will include an interactive webtool, short videos, and meeting materials.
+The links include an interactive webtool, short videos, and meeting materials.

 It is important to maintain a current rail plan to